 A group is a set of rules that can be configured once and then quickly applied across many Access applications.
-You can select a group as a selector in any zero-trust rule, and all the criteria from the selected group will apply to that application.
+You can select a group as a selector in any Zero Trust policy, and all the criteria from the selected group will apply to that application.

 Imagine you want to grant access to your applications to your team based in Lisbon, Portugal.
 In order to avoid building the same set of rules over and over across your applications, you can create a group called

 - an Include rule granting access to everyone in Portugal, and

 - a Require rule restricting access to users whose email ends in

 Once the group is set up, you can use it to configure rules within your applications as follows:

 - On the , navigate to the My Teams section.

 - Click Add a Group.

 - Specify as many rules as needed to define your user group.

 Group criteria determine whether or not a user is a member of a particular group.